pdjr-signalk/pdjr-skplugin-devantech/README.md

-Devantech modules are not consistent in providing positive confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which device status reports can be requested.
+Devantech modules are not consistent in providing positive confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which they can be cajoled into reporting module status.
-The plugin works around these problems as best i

 ## Configuration